Globski/alx-higher_level_programming/0x0A-python-inheritance/README.md

 2. Navigate to the directory containing the Python files.
 3. Run the desired main file using Python 3.

+## Additional Notes

+1. **Classes and Inheritance**:
+   - **Superclass/Parent Class**: The class from which properties and methods are inherited.
+   - **Subclass/Child Class**: The class that inherits properties and methods from another class.

+2. **Attributes and Methods**:
+   - Attributes: Variables that belong to a class.
+   - Methods: Functions defined within a class.

+3. **Multiple Inheritance**: When a class inherits from more than one class.

+4. **Overriding**: Redefining a method in a subclass that was defined in a parent class.

+5. **Built-in Functions**:
+   - `isinstance()`: Checks if an object is an instance of a class or a subclass thereof.
+   - `issubclass()`: Checks if a class is a subclass of another class.
+   - `type()`: Returns the type of an object.
+   - `super()`: Used to call methods from a parent class.

 ## Tasks

 ### 0. Lookup